 3. What we serve

 The last factor in character development is what you serve.
 What you believe and what you value, after all, are dictated by who or what you serve.
 If your allegiance is to a system that does not uphold moral standards, that’s what your beliefs and values will display.

-Serving God, the Creator of the universe, will instil the right character in you and protect your leadership.
+Serving God, the Creator of the universe, will instill the right character in you and protect your leadership.

 How To Restore Broken Character by Myles Munroe

-As much as the book is aimed at helping us live lives that are above reproach, we do not neglect the fact that times can come when leaders fall or when acts of indescretion are done that breaks character.
+As much as this book is aimed at helping us live lives that are above reproach, we do not neglect the fact that times can come when leaders fall or when acts of indiscretion are done that break character.

 At times like this, there is still hope for the restoration of character and trust.
-It wouldn’t happen immediately but if you commit to the principles that restores character, you will rise again.
+It wouldn’t happen immediately but if you commit to the principles that restore character, you will rise again.